rumsrami/dispatchly/README.md

 ``` make compose ```
 3. Access the app using the browser
 ``` http://localhost:8080 ```
-> This builds the client and runs it on Nginx
+- > This builds the client and runs it on Nginx
-> The server will run and listen to requests
+- > The server will run and listen to requests
-> maps port 8080:80 (client) 9000:9000 (server)
+- > Maps ports 8080:80 (client) 9000:9000 (server)

 #### Local environment without docker (dev environment)
 #### Server